Wellington and the Battle of Waterloo

 See for yourself

-- Go and see the Wellington Arch in Hyde Park.
-It was constructed in 1830 to commemorate the victory at Waterloo.
+- Seeee the Wellington Arch in Hyde Park in London.
+It was constructed in 1830 to commemorate the victory at Waterloo

 - Visit the statue of Wellington on his horse in the Royal Exchange Square in Glasgow – since the 1980s, he's usually "worn" a traffic cone on his head!

 - There are lots of portraits of Wellington in the National Portrait Gallery in London